Hispanic Heritage Month: Honoring the Past, Inspiring the Future

 Roberto Clemente

 Roberto Clemente was a pioneer for Hispanic Americans in Major League Baseball.
-In 1973, he was the first Hispanic baseball player to be inducted into the National Baseball Hall of Fame, and he paved the way for the Hispanic/Latino baseball players of the future.
+In 1973, he became the first Hispanic baseball player to be inducted into the National Baseball Hall of Fame, paving the way for future Hispanic/Latino baseball players.
 By the end of his career, Roberto had joined the esteemed 3,000-hit club, won four batting titles, twelve Gold Gloves, two World Series, a National League MVP award, and a .317 lifetime batting average.
 Today, a number of Hispanic and Latino baseball players exude their talent and follow his footsteps and legacy.

 Happy Hispanic Heritage Month!